-SysML establishes three standard classifications of properties belonging to a SysML Block.
-A property typed by a SysML Block that has composite aggregation is classified as a part property.
+SysML establishes four basic classifications of properties belonging to a SysML Block or ValueType.
+A property typed by a SysML Block that has composite aggregation is classified as a part property, except for the special case of a constraint property.
+Constraint properties are further defined in Chapter 10, Constraint Blocks.
+A port that is typed by a Block is a special case of a part property, as further defined in Chapter 9, Ports and Flows.
 A property typed by a Block that does not have composite aggregation is classified as a reference property.
-A property typed by a UML DataType or SysML ValueType is classified as a value property.
-Part, reference, and value properties may be shown in block definition compartments with the labels "parts," "references," and "values" respectively.
-Properties of any type may be shown in a "properties" compartment.
+A property typed by a UML DataType or SysML ValueType is classified as a value property, and always has composite aggregation.
+Part, reference, value, and constraint properties may be shown in block definition compartments with the labels "parts," "references," "values," and "constraints" respectively.
+Properties of any type may be shown in a "properties" compartment or in additional compartments with user-defined labels.